 Cultural traditions of the Anglo and French Caribbean will be explored.
 Each cultural area will be examined in terms of its history of slavery and plantation life, race and ethnic relations, socio-economic and political change, and family and community organization.
 1 c.u.
-Prerequisite: WRT 107 with a final grade of C- or better.
+Prerequisite: WRT 108 or WRT 109 with a final grade of C- or better.

-APG 213 PEOPLES AND CULTURES OF AFRICA SOUTH OF THE SAHARA
+APG 213 PEOPLES AND CULTURES OF AFRICA SOUTH OF THE SAHARA (Also AFS 213)

 An anthropological study of the cultures and social structures, ethos, and configurations of sub-Sahara Africa.
 The cultures of Black Africa are examined in order to provide an understanding of Black Africa and its contributions to the Americas.
+1 c.u.